-Lee Hunter (b.
-Charleston, SC, 1978) is a multi-disciplinary artist working with photography, sculpture, and video.
-She is interested in the built environment, landscape, and perception.
-Her work has been exhibited at artist run galleries and non-profit art spaces such as Vox Populi Gallery, Savernack Street Gallery, and The Luminary Arts.
-She has received support to attend a number of artist in residence programs including The Vermont Studio Center, I-Park Foundation, and ACRE projects.
-Hunter received her BS from Portland State University and her MFA from the San Francisco Art Institute.
-She lives and works in Brooklyn, NY.
+Lee Hunter is an multi-disciplinary artist working with photography, sculpture, and video.
+Hunter is interested in the built environment, landscape, and perception.
+Her work has been exhibited at artist run galleries and non-profit art spaces such as Comfort Station, Vox Populi, The Luminary, and The Franklin.
+She has received support to attend a number of artist in residence programs including Summer Forum, ACRE, The Vermont Studio Center, and I-Park Foundation.
+Hunter received a BS from Portland State University and a MFA from the San Francisco Art Institute.
+Hunter lives and works in New York, NY.

 I am a multidisciplinary artist working with photography, video, and sculpture.
 My practice is rooted in a foundation of para-academic research, where the project leads the subject and materials.
 The overarching themes have included the history of cities and landscape, art history, and nature studies.
 Through my research I am trying to understand how humans perceive and interpret the world around them.
 While I am reading and reflecting, my hands are moving and I am making objects.
 From the art objects I come to new conclusions about the research, and this process often alters how I am thinking, which in turn affects my research subjects.
 You could say that my practice is discursive: an ongoing feedback loop of ideas and objects reacting against one another.